 The Cons of Arbitration

 Biased Arbitrators.
 Insurance companies have more relative market share than plaintiffs’ lawyers.
 In car accident cases, GEICO has close to a 20% market share in Baltimore.
 No plaintiffs’ firm has that kind of market share.
 So the result is that if the arbitrators cannot please the insurance company, that insurance company will no longer use that arbitrator.
-That is a real power and it leads to bias.
+That is real power, and it leads to bias.
 Also, beware of the plaintiffs’ lawyer arbitrator.
 It sounds appealing, right?
 Plaintiffs’ lawyers love victims.
 Well, they love the victims THEY represent.
 Your client?
 Less so.
 Moreover, to get the insurance company’s work, they need to establish their bona fides with the insurer.
 How do they do that?
 Low awards.

 Forcing Arbitration.
 One drawback of arbitration is that the other party has to willingly submit to arbitration.
 Even if there is an arbitration agreement between that appears to require both sides to arbitrate their dispute, one party can always go to court and contest the validity or enforceability of that agreement.
 In fact, litigation over the scope of applicability of an arbitration agreement is very common and can totally eliminate the speed and efficiency benefits of arbitration.